sttp-book/sttp-book/chapters/pragmatic-testing/test-code-quality.md

 The `InvoiceBuilder` is an example of an implementation of a **Test Data Builder**, the design pattern we mentioned before.
 The builder helps developers in creating fixtures, by providing them with a clear and expressive API.
-The use of fluent interface (e.g., `asCompany().withAValueOf()...`) is also a common implementation choice, as it enables developers to simply type less.
+The use of fluent interface (e.g. `asCompany().withAValueOf()...`) is also a common implementation choice, as it enables developers to simply type less.
 In terms of coding, the `InvoiceBuilder` is simply a Java class.
 The trick that allows methods to be chained is to return the class itself in the methods (note that methods return `this`).